datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

 ?
 A data science problem solving process can be broken down to the following in what order?

-A) Question, data, analysis, present
+A) Define the question, get the data, clean the data, explore the data, fit statistical models, communicate the results, make your analysis reproducible
-b) data, analysis, question, present
+b) Get the data, clean the data, define the question, explore the data, fit statistical models, communicate the results, make your analysis reproducible
-c) question, present, analysis, data
+c)  Get the data, clean the data, fit statistical models, define the question, explore the data, communicate the results, make your analysis reproducible
-d) question, analysis, data, present
+d) Make your analysis reproducible, Define the question, get the data, clean the data, fit statistical models, communicate the results,

 ?
 What is predictive analysis?

-a) Finding the effect of one factor on another
+a) Finding if one variable is related to another one
-b) Finding the effect of a group of factors on another
+b) Finding if a large number of variables influence another one
-C) Using data to predict an event
+C) Using data collected from many people to predict the values for a new person
-d) Using data to predict the effect of one variable on another
+d) Using data to predict the relationship between two variables for all people.

 {/quiz}